What is Orchid?

 How is Orchid private given that it has public payments on Ethereum?

-When a user sets up an Orchid hop, the Orchid protocol requires an ERC-20 Ethereum token, OXT, to send tiny and continuous nanopayments to providers for the duration of the connection.
+When a user sets up an Orchid hop, the Orchid protocol requires a digital currency, OXT, to send tiny and continuous nanopayments to providers for the duration of the connection.
 While the nanopayment architecture locks user funds into a smart contract and only issues on-chain payments to providers very rarely, occasional winning tickets result in OXT payments posted on the public Ethereum blockchain.
 When that happens, the user’s Ethereum address, the provider’s Ethereum address, and a timestamp are stored on the Ethereum blockchain.
 Note that the address of the provider is not a mapping to a single server, but rather the wallet that the provider created to receive funds for running the Orchid node.
 Also, the frequency of how often on-chain payments occur is configurable.

 All information gained by a potential network attacker is an advantage.
 However, consider exactly what information is revealed.
 For an Orchid user running a single hop circuit: the provider sees the user’s payment address when it accepts service, along with the user’s real IP address and the destination addresses that the user is connecting to (if it maintains logs).
 Once a rare on-chain payment is made, the user’s payment address and provider’s payment address are stored on Ethereum with a timestamp available to the public.

 When considering anonymity, it is important to understand if the user is linked to the OXT used in their circuit.
 Worst case, if the user purchased OXT on an exchange with their real identity, AND the VPN provider used in the circuit maintained logs, then either of those two entities could be compelled to give information that could deanonymize the user.
 Similarly, a user who paid for a VPN service that maintained logs with a credit card could be deanonymized with just one entity being compelled.